linoyh/Final-project-8200dev-course/README.md

 # Final Project - DevOps Bootcamp

-The final project for 8200dev - bynet course is based on attendance applicaion I developed.
+The final project for 8200dev - bynet course is based on attendance applicaion I developed (inEX4).
 Attendance is an app for calculate the Attendance time rates for the Devops 8200-dev-bynet course participants.